 The Cubs couldn’t use him – he was packaged to Cincinnati, which had more great outfielders than Chicago.
 He was traded to Detroit where he had two pretty good years as a DH and part time outfielder or first baseman.
 Then, he stopped getting at bats.
 Traded again to San Francisco, he was a pinch hitter until his shoulder gave out.
 He finished his career in 1984 with the Padres – he struck out in the 1984 World Series against his old team, Detroit.

 After several years selling cars and as a batting instructor, Summers retired to Ocala, FL to play golf.
-Cancer in his kidneys took Summers from us in 2012, but one assumes he’s playing in a better league now.
+Cancer in his kidneys took Summers from us on October 11, 2012, but one assumes he’s playing in a better league now.

 What follows is an article about Champ written when he was lying about his age and trying to make the Cubs that appeared in The Sporting News in 1976.